 Parc de Bagatelle

 Popular with the Paris bourgeoisie, Parc Monceau is not like the formal French gardens you see elsewhere.
-It’s more casual and free flowing and chock a block with pretty flower displays.
+It’s more casual and free-flowing but dominated by pretty flower displays.
 Parc Monceau is the perfect spot to recover from the overwhelming crowds at the nearby Champs-Elysees and Arc de Triomphe.

 Jardin des Serres d’Auteuil